-The accounting policies adopted in the preparation of the Group's consolidated financial statements are consistent with those of the previous financial year, except that the Group has adopted the following new accounting pronouncements starting January 1, 2020.
+The accounting policies adopted in the preparation of the Group's consolidated financial statements are consistent with those of the previous financial year, except that the Group has adopted the following new accounting pronouncements starting January 1, 2021.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Unless otherwise indicated, adoption of these new standards did not have an impact on the consolidated financial statements of the Group.
+Adoption of these new standards did not have any significant impact on the Group's consolidated financial statements.